 The public responded, flooding the store with online sales.
 Unfortunately, we cannot hope to rescue small businesses through sudden bursts of sales activities.
 The pandemic has created an unprecedentedly hostile atmosphere for small businesses, but the danger was present long before the virus.
 When my mother owned the Book Bin, margins were often tight to the point she barely paid herself, a possibility only because my father was the family breadwinner.
-She got out before Amazon was on scene.
+She got out before online shopping was on the scene.

 Part of the solution is for individual consumers to be aware of the threat and consciously decide to support the local businesses they wish to survive, as happened with Vroman’s in Pasadena.

 But this is clearly not enough by itself.
 Stores cannot hustle or innovate their way out of systemic headwinds.
 Like so many other areas of our lives, COVID-19 has revealed the fragility of our treasured small businesses.
 PPP loans bought them a little time, and a second stimulus bill, if it happens before it’s too late, may buy them a little more time still.

 But, if we want our small local businesses to survive, we need to put them on more solid ground for the long haul.
 We must think of them as part of the infrastructure of what makes our communities vital.
 Without our small businesses, our neighborhoods and towns are diminished places, and if these local institutions go extinct, our communities may struggle to bounce back.

 Is next-day delivery so great that we’re willing to sacrifice the places that turn our zip codes into our communities?